Only When I Laugh (film): Plot

+Georgia receives a phone call from her ex-lover, writer David Lowe, who asks if they can meet.
+At dinner, David presents his new script, based on their turbulent, alcohol-filled relationship.
+He wants Georgia to play the lead/herself.
+She eventually agrees.
 Georgia shines in rehearsals.
-When she confuses art with life during a scene and loses her composure, David consoles her and tells her that she is the only one who can do this part, tenderly kissing her on the cheek as he exits.
+When she confuses art with life during a scene and loses her composure, David consoles her and says that she is the only one who can do this part, kissing her on the cheek as he exits.